RRbenitez77/sql-challenge/README.md

 ## Data Analysis/Engineering with SQl

-In this projects, I designed tables with data from CSVs from Old employee Company information, then imported the CSVs into a SQL database, and quiered the data.
+In this projects, I modified tables of data from CSVs from Old employee Company information, then imported the CSVs into a SQL database, quiered the data and organized into intelligible insights.

 ![Screen Shot 2022-01-12 at 4 20 17 AM](https://user-images.githubusercontent.com/33403205/149118166-e1ebbdc9-112c-4237-b40c-4706adaeb47b.png)